Government of Canada’s Greenhouse Gas Emissions Inventory

 Greenhouse gas emissions from public service employee work-related air travel

 Through the Greening Government Strategy, the Government of Canada made a commitment to track greenhouse gas (GHG) emissions from air travel by public service employees starting in fiscal year 2018-19.
-These emissions are included in the federal GHG inventory and the federal GHG reduction target for 2050.
+These emissions are included in the federal GHG inventory and, the federal GHG reduction target for 2050.

 We are also promoting lower-carbon alternatives to work-related air travel, including the use of teleconference technology or substituting air travel with other forms of travel such as rail, where feasible.

 As a way to further incent departments to adopt lower-carbon alternatives to work-related travel the Greening Government Fund was established through Treasury Board Secretariat in 2018.
 Federal departments and agencies that generate GHG emissions in excess of 1 kilotonne per year from air travel initially contribute $50 per tonne annually (rising annually with the federal carbon pollution pricing system) to the Greening Government Fund.
-The fund supports projects that allow departments to explore innovative approaches to reducing GHG emissions.
+The fund supports projects that allow departments to explore innovative approaches and reduce GHG emissions.

-Figure 13: Greenhouse gas emissions for employee work-related air travel by federal organization in fiscal year 2022 to 2023
+Figure 13: Greenhouse gas emissions for employee work-related air travel by federal organization in fiscal year 2024 to 2025

 Figure 13 - Text version

-The bar graph shows the total GHG emissions (in kilotonnes of carbon equivalent) for employee work-related air travel reported in fiscal year 2022 to 2023, by the top 11 emitting federal organizations.
+The bar graph shows the total GHG emissions (in kilotonnes of carbon equivalent) for employee work-related air travel reported in fiscal year 2024 to 2025, by the top 11 emitting federal organizations.
 The remainder are grouped as “other”.

-Federal organization Emissions for fiscal year 2022 to 2023
+Federal organization Emissions for fiscal year 2024 to 2025 (kt CO2 eq)

-National Defence 65.3
+National Defence 85.3

-Global Affairs Canada 18.0
+Global Affairs Canada 21.1

-Royal Canadian Mounted Police 13.9
+Royal Canadian Mounted Police 21.1

-Fisheries and Oceans Canada 6.2
+Fisheries and Oceans Canada 6.0

-Environment and Climate Change Canada 4.0
+Environment and Climate Change Canada 4.6

-Natural Resources Canada 2.7
+Natural Resources Canada 3.5

-Indigenous Services Canada 2.4
+Indigenous Services Canada 3.2

-Innovation, Science and Economic Development 2.0
+Innovation, Science and Economic Development Canada 2.3

 Parks Canada 2.0